b-lukaszuk/RJ_BS_eng/contents/prediction.md

 above 0.05) until only meaningful explanatory variables remain.
-The removal of the variables reflects our common sense, because usually we (or others that will use our model) do not want to spend time/money/energy on collecting data that are of no use for us.
+The removal of the variables reflects our common sense, because usually we (or others that will use our model) do not want to spend time/money/energy on collecting data that are of no use to us.

 OK, let's inspect our minimal adequate model again.